 A good preparedness kit includes enough of your companion animal’s regular food, medications, first aid supplies, and an appropriately sized carrier.
 It is also recommended to have updated pet photos, immunizations records, and multiple contact numbers in the kit.

-Here are the top ten times for a pet preparedness kit:
+Here are the top ten items for a pet preparedness kit:

 Food (your pet’s regular food)